Ultimate Guide To WordPress RSS

 Display Full Text Or Summary Of Posts In Your RSS Feed

-The other setting in the Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or just as a summary …
+The other setting in the Reading Settings section that affects your feeds is whether to display your posts as full text, or a summary …

-(WP Reading Settings – Display ‘Full Text’ or ‘Summary’ for each article in your RSS feed)
+(WP Reading Settings – Display ‘Full Text’ or ‘Summary’ for posts in a feed)

 Info

-Post excerpts can affect how your feeds will appear
+Post excerpts can affect how your feed content will appear

 View The Content Of Your RSS Feeds

-As mentioned previously, to view a feed’s content, you have to copy the feed’s URL and paste it into an application that can translate feeds into readable content for humans.
+As mentioned previously, all you have to do to view the content of a feed is to copy the feed’s URL and paste it into an application that translates feeds into readable content for humans.

-First, find a website or blog and search for their RSS feed icon …
+First, find a website or blog and search for their RSS feed link …

-(Look for a ‘subscribe’ icon.
+(Search for a ’subscribe to feed’ button.
 Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …

-(Paste your feed URL into a feedreader to view the content.
-Source: Feedreader)
+(Paste the feed URL into a feedreader to view the feed content.
+Image Source: http://feedreader.com/online)

-Like feedreaders, WordPress also has the ability to process RSS/XML feeds.
+Like feedreaders, WordPress has the ability to process XML/RSS feeds.

-How To Add A Feed To Your WordPress Site
+How To Add RSS Feeds To Your WP Site

-In the example below, we are going to add RSS content from another website or blog to yours.
+In the example below, we’ll add content sourced from another website to your site.

-As mentioned earlier, no matter what industry you are in, you can display on your site the latest updates from an industry-related government department or authoritative site in your industry by simply adding content from their feed.
-You can easily display a range of information on your WordPress site such as news, social media updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are part of, you could easily add to your site the latest content from an industry-related government department or authoritative site in your industry by simply adding their feed.
+You can easily display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

-Let's add content from an RSS feed to the WordPress sidebar navigation menu
+Add content from an RSS feed to the WordPress sidebar

-(Add content from an RSS feed to the WordPress sidebar navigation menu)
+(Let’s add content from an RSS feed to the WordPress sidebar area)

 To learn more about using sidebar widgets, go here:

-Refresh your web browser.
-The content can now be seen on your sidebar …
+Refresh your browser.
+The content will now display on your sidebar (or wherever you have placed the RSS widget) …

 Add Your WordPress RSS Feed To Search Consoles